Shehu-Muhammad/Static-Site-Generator/content/blog/majesty/index.md

 ### The Influence on Modern Fantasy

-The shadow that <i>The Lord of the Rings</i> casts over the fantasy genre is both vast and deep, having inspired countless authors, artists, and filmmakers.
+The shadow that _The Lord of the Rings_ casts over the fantasy genre is both vast and deep, having inspired countless authors, artists, and filmmakers.
 Its legacy is evident in:

 - The archetypal "hero's journey" that has become a staple of fantasy narratives
 - The trope of the "fellowship," a diverse group banding together to face a common foe